artnod78/KSP-DMP-Manager/README.md

 The **Linux Management scripts** aim to provide a full management tool set for multiple **Luna Multi Player Server**.
 They allow to simply manage most aspects of the server

   * Installing/updating LMPServer mod
-  * Creating/editing/deleting/updating server instances (including editing the Settings.xml file through a commandline interface)
+  * Creating/editing/deleting/updating server instances (editing the Settings.xml file through a commandline interface)
   * List all instances with basic information or show detailed information on a single instance
   * Starting/stopping instances including graceful shutdown if the server has not hung up
   * Backup of game data files (instance configurations, logs, universe...)